luciopaiva/android-timeline-history-visualizer/README.md

 This is a spiritual successor of [this other project](https://locationhistoryvisualizer.com/heatmap/), which is no longer working after Google changed the way the history is exported.

-*Disclaimer: this tool was completely vide-coded using Claude Sonnet 4.
-Honestly, I think it did a really good job, but I just want you to know that I did not write anything myself here directly.*
+*Disclaimer: this tool was completely vibe-coded using Claude Sonnet 4.
+Honestly, I think it did a really good job, but I just want you to know that I did not write any of the code myself directly.*